-CANADIAN RESIDENTS CALL

-Ford Motor Company of Canada, Ltd.
+CANADIAN RESIDENTS CALL Ford Motor Company of Canada, Ltd. 1-800-387-4966

 Monday - Friday 8:00 A.M. - 6:30 P.M.
-ESt For Credit Card Holders Orders Only
+EST For Credit Card Holder Orders Only

 All rights reserved.
-Reproduction by any means, electronic or mechanical including photocopying, recording or by any information storage and retrieval system or translation in whole of part is not permitted without the written authorization from Ford Motor Company.
+Reproduction by any means, electronic or mechanical including photocopying, recording or by any information storage and retrieval system or translation in whole or part is not permitted without written authorization from Ford Motor Company.

-Copyright © 1996 Ford Motor Company
+Convright @ 1996 Ford Motor Company